Rog was laughing at our conversation. “I will not harm you turtle.”

 “Immortal,” shouted Lady Ri at the top of her voice.

-Lady Ri said, “Turtle, the landscape changed and nothing is familiar.
+Lady Ri said, “The landscape changed and nothing is familiar.
 I need your assistance with the map.”